avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

     end my_nat

-Note that because the argument ``b`` in this definition is presented before the colon, it is taken to be fixed in the recursive definition, and so the recursive call refers to ``pow n`` instead of ``pow b n``.
+Because the argument ``b`` in this definition is presented before the colon, it is taken to be fixed in the recursive definition, and so the recursive call refers to ``pow n`` instead of ``pow b n``.
 We challenge you to state and prove some basic theorems about ``nat.pow`` from the associated defining equations, ``nat.pow_zero`` and ``nat.pow_succ``.
-Beware: the *Lean* library also defines a version of ``pow`` that works for more general structures, and it uses ``b * pow n`` instead of ``pow n * b`` in the recursive call.
+Beware: Lean's library also defines a version of ``pow`` that works for more general structures, and it uses ``b * pow n`` instead of ``pow n * b`` in the recursive call.
-Hopefully, someone will take the initiative to eventually merge the two, but in the meanwhile, we are in the unfortunate situation that we are using different parts of the library depending on whether we are raising a ``nat`` or an element
+Hopefully, someone will eventually take the initiative to merge the two, but in the meanwhile, we are in the unfortunate situation that we are using different parts of the library depending on whether we are raising a ``nat`` or an element